OneGeology/documentation/docs/providingdata/server_setup/esri_pro.rst

 3. Your GetCapabilities document must include the INSPIRE Extended Capabilities tag.

 There are two ways of achieving these conditions using ESRI software.
-The first one is using a standard ArcGIS map document and standard ArcGIS Server tools, where you’ll need to modify layer names to make them compliant, change service properties to include required coordinate systems and modify the get capabilities document to include the INSPIRE Extended Capabilities section.
+The first one is using a standard ArcGIS map document and standard ArcGIS Server tools, where you’ll need to modify layer names to make them compliant, change service properties to include required coordinate systems and modify the capabilities document to include the INSPIRE Extended Capabilities section.
 The second option is using the ArcGIS for INSPIRE extension, which provides tools and new services to ensure compliance with INSPIRE directives.
 If you want to go for the second option, there is an `ESRI OneGeology Grant  <http://www.onegeology.org/technical_progress/esriGrantOffer.html>`_ for OneGeology members.

 ArcGIS Server
 """""""""""""